desihub/desi-aws/README.md

 Tooling for uploading DESI data from NERSC Perlmutter to AWS S3.

+## Installation

+First, ensure you have the following dependencies installed/satisfied:
+1. An AWS user account with read and write access to the **desidata** storage bucket.
+Contact Anthony Kremin or Stephen Bailey for this.
+2. **Python 3**.
+3. **aws-cli**, AWS's official command-line client.
+Refer to the instructions at [docs.aws.amazon.com/AmazonS3/latest/userguide/setup-aws-cli.html](https://docs.aws.amazon.com/AmazonS3/latest/userguide/setup-aws-cli.html) to install and configure with your AWS credentials.
+4. **s5cmd**, the third-party S3 upload client we use.
+Refer to the instructions at [github.com/peak/s5cmd](https://github.com/peak/s5cmd).

+Then, clone this repository into your space at NERSC Perlmutter.

 ## Simple usage

 The upload configuration is set in the *makefile*.